 - Practice social-distancing 3 feet apart from one another

-- Families may sit together with adjacent to other or family
+- Families may sit together adjacent to other or family

 - Bring your financial support and deposit in designated baskets

-- When coming up to receive communion and leaving at the end of mass please follow Usher's instruction
+- When receiving communion and leaving at the end of mass please follow Usher's instruction

 SYMPTOM CHECK – Stay home if you are experiencing any of the following symptoms!